svnsvnsvn/ai-integration-architecture/README.md

 - Real document processing needs handling edge cases
 - Semantic search requires good embeddings and data preprocessing

+This isn't production-ready code - it's learning code.
+But the concepts are solid and you can build real applications from these foundations.

 ## What You'll Learn

-Each component teaches different AI concepts through hands on code:
+Each component teaches different AI concepts through hands-on code:

 ### MCP - API Integration
 - **File**: `MCP/weather_server.py` (180 lines)